rhysd/git-messenger.vim/README.md

 git-messenger.vim
 =================

-[git-messenger.vim][repo] is a Vim/Neovim plugin for 'looking a commit message under the cursor' quickly.
+[git-messenger.vim][repo] is a Vim/Neovim plugin to reveal the hidden message by Git under the cursor quickly.
+It shows the last commit message under the cursor in popup window.

 When you modifying unfamiliar codes, you would sometimes wonder 'why was this line added?' or 'why this value was chosen?' in the source code.
 The answer sometimes lays in a commit message,